the-full-stack/website/docs/course/2022/index.md

 ## Schedule { style="margin-top: 1rem" }

-We will release lecture videos on Mondays at 6:00pm Pacific Time and lab videos on Wednesdays at 6:00pm Pacific Time, on our [:fontawesome-brands-youtube:{ .youtube } YouTube](https://www.youtube.com/c/FullStackDeepLearning){target=_blank}.
+We will release lecture videos on Mondays at 6:00pm Pacific Time and lab videos on Wednesdays at 6:00pm Pacific Time on [:fontawesome-brands-youtube:{ .youtube } YouTube](https://www.youtube.com/c/FullStackDeepLearning){target=_blank}.

 | Week           | Lecture                                    | Lab                                                 | Project              |
 | -------------- | ------------------------------------------ | --------------------------------------------------- | -------------------- |